 Rob Nickerson joined OpenStreetMap when he realised it was a perfect way to combine his passions of rambling and tech, two words that equally describe his time within OSM.
 He has meandered from mapping, to writing documentation, to developing new tagging schemes, to website design, and even a tiny bit of software development.
 When running the scholarship program for the 2016 and 2017 ‘State of the Map’ conferences, his efforts helped ensure that over 30 scholars from around the world could share their love of OpenStreetMap on the global stage.

 Could you be our next Director?

-To get fresh ideas and energy, 2 Directors stand down each year and are replaced.
+To get fresh ideas and energy, two Directors stand down each year and are replaced.
 The departees may stand for re-election.
 But what does being a Director actually involve?